short-term loans background image

 • Ask for your bank card and PIN,

-• Pay through a middleman who charges extra, or
+• Use a middleman who charges extra and is not clearly disclosed, or

-Stick to NCR-registered lenders so that you have protection if something goes wrong.
+Stick to properly registered lenders or clearly identified referral platforms so that you understand who is handling your application and where to complain if something goes wrong.

 Can I take more than one short-term loan at the same time?

-You might be able to, but that doesn’t mean it’s a good idea.
-Each loan carries its own initiation fee, monthly service fee, and debit order.
-One small loan might feel manageable.
-Three or four can chew up most of your salary before you even see it.
-If you already have multiple short-term loans, the solution usually isn’t “just one more” – it’s to stop borrowing, look at consolidating debt, or talk to a professional about restructuring everything you owe.
+You may be able to, but that does not mean it is a good idea.
+Each loan adds its own fees, repayment date, and debit order, which can quickly place pressure on your salary.
+One small loan may feel manageable in isolation; several at once can consume a large share of your pay before you have covered essentials.
+If you already have multiple short-term loans, the safer next step is usually to stop adding new debt, look at consolidating debt carefully, or speak to a professional about restructuring what you already owe.

 What should I check before accepting a short-term loan offer?

-• Can I still afford food, transport, rent and basics after the instalment goes off?
+• Can you still afford food, transport, rent, and other essentials after the repayment is collected?

-• Do I clearly understand the interest rate, once-off fees, and monthly fees?
+• Do you clearly understand the interest, once-off fees, and monthly fees?

-• How many months will I pay, and what is the total rand amount I’ll repay?
+• How long will you be paying, and what is the total amount repayable from start to finish?

 Are short-term loans covered by the National Credit Act?